- Do I need special equipment to start training?

 - The kakuobi is the wide, stiff belt used to keep the sword in position against your side.
 Modern martial arts belts, like in judo or karate, are too narrow.
 You have to have a kakuobi for proper use of the sword.
 The color of the kakuobi can be any you like and rank is not indicated by belt color.

-- The hakama covers the lower part of the jacket from the waist down, and is worn over the legs.
+- The hakama covers the lower part of the jacket from the waist down, and is worn over the waist, lower back, and legs.
 This is a traditional men's garment similar to long pleated culottes.
 It is not a skirt; it is divided into separate sections for the legs in order to allow horseback riding.

 NB: We have no relationship to this company.
 We think they offer good quality items at a reasonable price.
 One observation we make is that their comprehensive iaido clothing selection includes a karate-type belt that is not proper for our form of iaido.
 So, if you purchase the "complete iaido set", ask if you can replace the normal belt with a kakuobi.